matteo-psnt/wordle-solver/README.md

 ```
 ## Usage

-The program will solve the daily wordle for you using selenium
+Once you've completed the installation process, you can use Wordle Solver to solve the daily Wordles.
+The program uses Selenium to complete the puzzles for you, so all you have to do is sit back and watch the program do its magic.